ODY1225/Data-and-Code-for-Analyses-of-Solar-Radiation-Attenuation/README.md

 | All results were analyzed and visualized by using Python version 3.9.7.
 ## Python code
 * **Insitu_Data_Analysis.py**: Analyzation and visualization for in-situ data from Central Weather Administration of Taiwan, including Fig 1.1, Fig 1.2, Fig 3.2 and Fig S3 of this paper.
+* **Satellite_Data_Analysis.py**: Analyzation and visualization for Satellite data from Taiwan Climate Change Projection Information and Adaptation Knowledge Platform (TCCIP), including Fig 2.1, Fig 3.1, Fig 3.2, Fig 3.3 and Fig S3 of this paper.
 ## Data
 ### CWA in-situ data from Atmospheric Science Research and Application Databank(https://asrad.pccu.edu.tw/dbar/)
 * Alishan_CWA_19802020.csv